-CRJ 110 INTRODUCTION TO LAW ENFORCEMENT (3T) 3 credits
+CRJ 110 INTRODUCTION TO LAW ENFORCEMENT

 This course examines the history and philosophy of law enforcement, as well as the organization and jurisdiction of local, state, and federal agencies.
 It includes the duties and functions of law enforcement officers.

 CRJ 130 INTRODUCTION TO LAW AND JUDICIAL PROCESS (3T) 3 credits